Moss Agate: Formation, Occurrence, Uses

-Moss agate is characterized by its moss-like inclusions, resembling delicate ferns, moss, or lichen growing on the stone's surface.
+Moss agate is a variety of agate characterized by its moss-like inclusions, resemble moss, ferns, or other plant-like forms.
 These inclusions are primarily formed by manganese oxide or iron oxide, imparting the agate with shades of green, brown, or black against a backdrop of milky white or clear quartz.

 The alternative name " Mocha stone" Or "Mocca Stone" comes from the Arabian city of Mocha in Yemen, which was an ancient source for the gemstone.